sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide5.md

 1. In the previous section we saw a high level overview of k8's architecture & also `pods`, `Deployments` & `Namespaces` concepts.
-2. By now you must be thinking, Hey! this is great, but are `pods`, `deployments` & `namespaces` the only concepts in k8's ?
+2. By now you must be thinking, Hey! this is great, but are `pods`, `deployments` & `namespaces` are the only concepts in k8's ?
 3. Some of you might be wondering, how do we expose our applications running inside k8's to the outside world?
 4. To answer your **questions**, k8's has **answers** (K8's is really awesome!)